johnnieholt/GitPractice/README.md

 # GitPractice
 This is a Git SERIOUS Practice Session
+More Updates now!!!